GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 deactivate
 ```

-The above is the same as entering the command `PATH=D:\Workspace\Python\.venv\Scripts\deactivate.bat`.
+The above is the same as entering the command <code style="word-break: break-all;">D:\Workspace\Python\.venv\Scripts\deactivate.bat</code>.
 Because of this, relocating the virtual environment directory will cause the `deactivate` command unable to recognize its path.

 # **PYTHON: NUMPY**
 NumPy is a powerful and useful library used in Python that supports multi-dimensional matrix (aka.
 NumPy array).
 As one of the best known scientific libraries, other well-recognized libraries also implements NumPy such as Matplotlib, TensorFlow, and more.